SkillsUnion/tamkeen-software/docs/3-backend/java oop-01/constructors.md

 ## Lesson Objectives

-- Understand the Role of Constructors and explain its function in initializing objects in Java.
+- Understand the role of Constructors and explain its function in initializing objects in Java.

 - Write and implement both default and parameterized constructors in Java classes.